AP sources: Raid on Trump lawyer about payments to women - Philly

 The search did not appear related to allegations of Russian election interference or possible coordination with the Trump campaign, the main focus of Mueller's probe.
 But the raid was prompted, at least in part, by evidence or allegations uncovered by Mueller's team.

 Under Justice Department regulations, Mueller must consult with Rosenstein when his investigators uncover new evidence that may fall outside his original mandate.
-Rosenstein then determines whether to allow Mueller to proceed or to assign the matter to another U.S. attorney or another part of the Justice Department.
+Rosenstein then determines whether to allow Mueller to proceed or to assign the matter elsewhere.

 FBI agents searched Cohen's office, apartment and a hotel room where he's been staying while his home is under renovation, looking for documents related to Daniels and McDougal.